By Michael McDowell

 Maya Wiley served in the de Blasio administration, including as Counsel to the Mayor, but she’s distanced herself from de Blasio in her own run for mayor.
 Wiley says her unique background, both as an activist and as a top government official who got things done, sets her apart from the other Democrats running.

-Wiley led the Civilian Complaint Review Board and the Minority and Women-Owned Business Enterprises (M/WBEs) under de Blasio, and has worked at the NAACP Legal Defense & Educational Fund, the American Civil Liberties Union, and the U.S. Attorney’s Office for the Southern District of New York.
+Civilian Complaint Review Board and the Minority and Women-Owned Business Enterprises (M/WBEs) under de Blasio, and has worked at the NAACP Legal Defense & Educational Fund, the American Civil Liberties Union, and the U.S. Attorney’s Office for the Southern District of New York.
 She recently spoke with the Rag.

 The following conversation with Wiley has been condensed and edited.